READING TIME: 5 MINUTES

 How to Add Zigbee Devices to Home Assistant

-Since I purchase a 2-in-1 zwave+zigbee adapter, you can also set Zigbee up in home assistant.
+Since I purchased a 2-in-1 zwave+zigbee adapter, you can also set Zigbee up in Home Assistant.

 Just click on Configurations > + Add Integration > and search for “ZHA”.